Advertiser Disclosure

 So, if you're open to relocating, considering states with lower tuition fees might be a strategic way to reduce your educational expenses.

-Financial aid and student loans: how can you ease the burden?
+Financial aid and student loans: How can you ease the burden?

 Financing a master's degree can be intimidating, but several options can help lighten the load: